 - In severe cases, symptoms progress and can include pneumonia, inappetence, fever, lethargy and even death

 You will need to give a thorough history of your dog's health and onset of clinical signs.
-Your veterinarian may order some combination of blood chemistry tests, a complete blood cell count, a urinalysis, fecal examinations, and chest X-rays.
+Your veterinarian may order some combination of blood chemistry tests, a complete blood cell count, a urinalysis, fecal examinations and chest X-rays.

-More severely affected dogs benefit from medications that reduce inflammation and coughing.
-If a bacterial infection is present, antibiotics may help shorten the course of the disease.
-Dogs with pneumonia often need to be hospitalized for more aggressive treatment.
+More severely affected dogs benefit from dog medications that reduce inflammation and coughing, like dog-safe cough syrup.
+If your veterinarian suspects that a bacterial infection is present, dog antibiotics may help shorten the course of the disease.
+Dogs who develop pneumonia often need to be hospitalized for more aggressive treatment.